papadeltasierra/thameswater/README.rst

 Why Chrome?
 -----------
-* It’s the browser that I normally use; the code might well work with Firefox and the Firefox driver or perhaps even Edge or other browsers, providing a suitable Selenium driver is available.
+* It's the browser that I normally use; the code might well work with Firefox and the Firefox driver or perhaps even Edge or other browsers, providing a suitable Selenium driver is available.
-* Chrome can be run in ‘headless’ mode which is nice if you don’t want a browser to launch onto your desktop just to download these figures.
+* Chrome can be run in 'headless' mode which is nice if you don't want a browser to launch onto your desktop just to download these figures.

 Debugging/Logging
 -----------------